 “I lived in Gatoon district, the volatile stronghold of the militants in Baquba,” Yasir al-Azawi, a 37-year-old truck driver told IPS.
 “Everyday I saw vehicles dropping bodies in the river.
 Everyone in my district knows this truth; that the river contained an extraordinary number of bodies to the extent that living in that place became impossible.
 We left our home and moved to live in the north of Iraq.”
 An officer at the directorate-general of police for Diyala province said the number of dead is impossible to calculate exactly.

+“When the new security plan began in Diyala, some of the arrested militants confessed that they were burying bodies.
 Some of them led us to the places where they buried the bodies.
 We found hundreds by digging in the areas that are a stronghold of the militants, and sometimes in the gardens of the houses they were living in, or in a place nearby.”

 An eyewitness at the Baquba morgue spoke with IPS on condition of anonymity.
 “I was looking for my relative who was kidnapped and then killed, and I saw an ambulance moving the dead who were killed by militants, I asked the driver about these bodies.
 He said that the Iraqi army found them in houses and in holes dug within the houses.
 I also saw a skeleton among the bodies.”

 Many believe that the number of the dead is higher than these studies reflect also because the lack of access to areas controlled by militias and other fighters prevents police and army personnel from finding and collecting bodies.
 A policeman, speaking on condition of anonymity, told IPS that “we were moving the bodies from the main streets of the city through patrols.
 A body that may have been dropped in the street is a message for people.
 They dropped it purposely.
-But these are only a few; the bodies of most we believe were killed, were never found.
+But these are only a few; the bodies of most we believe were killed, were never found.”

 “The morgue continues to receive bodies brought by the police or the ambulance,” said an employee at the Baquba morgue.
 “We used to receive many daily.
 The capacity of the morgue was not enough, so they were buried after certain procedures like taking photos or waiting for the families to ask about them and to take them.
 Sometimes, at times of bombing and disastrous accidents, we were receiving hundreds of bodies.”

-an employee at the governor’s office told IPS.
+“Hundreds of families come to the provincial office everyday to ask about their loved ones who were kidnapped; they do not know whether they are dead or alive,” an employee at the governor’s office told IPS.
 “Often the Iraqi army finds records of the dead from the militants through their confessions.
 Every week there are new lists of names of those who were killed by the militants.
 People come to find out whether their loved ones are dead, in order to stop searching.”
 New burial grounds are found often, and the dead are usually not recorded.
 Many residents told IPS that farmers commonly find bones in their fields.

 -Ahmed Ali & Dahr Jamail (Excerpt: "Iraq Death Toll: Above Highest Estimate",Inter Press Service, 6.2.2008, Image: -Hendrick van Cleve (1525-1589) The Tower of Babel," 16th Century.
 Christian Symbolism: The Tower of Babel symbolizes human arrogance and disrespect towards God).